Parental Conflict After Divorce

 When children become leverage after separation and into divorce

 Parents often perceive divorce as a fight.
 And what weapon do some parents use in such a fight?
 The one that will hurt the other the most - the children.
-We have seen parents who take good care of their children and who have raised their children well completely lose perspective (and sometimes their minds) when there is a separation and divorce.
-Children become leverage through many means including:
+We have seen parents who take good care of their children and who have raised their children well completely lose perspective (and sometimes their minds) when there is separation and divorce.
+Children become leveraged through many means, including:

 1. Parental gatekeeping